pedroliman/ode-imabc/README.md

 This repository contains a calibration workflow for ODE models using IMABC and EMEWS.
 This is a testing ground and a starting point for other dynamic models that need to be calibrated with IMABC.

-I use this repository as a starting point when I need to calibrate an ODE model with IMABC.

 ## Test Scripts

 Use the file `R/ground_truth_tests.R` to perform small-scale calibration and test runs.
 When performing those runs, edit the scripts within the `./R` folder using R studio.
 Place any data files within the `./data` folder and refrain from adding unnecessary dependencies to the project.